Karim-tari/RFC/proposals/181102-high-level-design.md

   * Atomic swaps
   * Recording Digital asset state checkpoint summaries
   * Registering of 2nd-layer nodes and their bonded collateral
-  * Act as arbitrator in second-layer disputes
+  * Act as source of truth in second-layer disputes
   * Zero-knowledge contingent payments

 The Tari Base layer will be based on the MimbleWimble protocol and implemented as a proof-of-work-based blockchain.